SKP Knitting: How to Do This Decrease

 Why Do Knitting Decreases?

-Decreased stitches are used mainly to shape a piece of knitting such as making arm holes or around the neck openings.
+Decreased stitches are mainly used to shape a piece of knitting, such as making armholes or around-the-neck openings.

 Classifying Knit Decreases